Guest post by Jasmine Tanguay

-- What is a celebration of life ceremony?
+- What is a Celebration of Life Ceremony?

-A Celebration of Life (CoL) helps people grieve but also encourages people to focus on the positive aspects of the life lived.
+A Celebration of Life (CoL) helps people grieve but also encourages people to focus on the positive aspects of life.
 Loved ones may share memories and stories, console each other, and just spend time being together with their grief.

 CoLs can range from understated informal gatherings to outrageous choreographed spectacles.

 While CoLs have a distinct feel and contemporary approach, the functions they serve are also similar to other more “traditional” rituals surrounding death.
 Funerals, memorial services, and celebrations of life all serve to help the bereaved family, and their community, publicly acknowledge the death of one of their own.

 Unlike a typical funeral, the celebration of life ceremony can be held weeks or even months after a death.
 Generally, the body is not present a CoL (although cremated remains sometimes are).

 A CoL is rarely an entirely somber affair.
 Ideally, there will be lots of laughter and storytelling mixed with tears and sadness.
 By focusing on the joy that the deceased brought to others, the atmosphere is often more relaxed and celebratory than a funeral.

 Celebrations of Life are not constrained by the social expectations or religious guidelines that traditional funeral services tend to have, so you can let your imagination run wild in order to plan the perfect service as unique as the person you are honoring.

 For example, some celebrities have shown special flourish with their grand farewells!
 The ashes of journalist Hunter S Thompson were blown into the sky from a cannon mounted on a 150 ft tower topped by a two-thumbed red fist -- the symbol of Thompson's free-wheeling, gonzo journalism.

 There is an unlimited number of choices when it comes to personalizing your event.
 Many people create a tribute movie or slide show and display photos around the venue.
 Your choice of music and readings can also be highly personal.
 Would a theme be appropriate?.
 A sky lantern release, a group motorcycle ride, a book drive, or a group walk are all ideas that have been used to add a personal touch to a CoL. Remember, there are no rules.

 Welcoming friends and family into your own home for a CoL is another common option.
 At-home services offer the greatest flexibility in terms of length, timing, and personal touches.
 They can range from a short program to an all-day celebration of life.
 If considering this option, take into account the size of your home, food preparation, and cleanup, and be sure to enlist the help of other friends and family.

 The following additions to a Celebration of Life can add an extra personalized touch as well:

-- Memory Table: Think about your loved one’s hobbies and passions.
+Memory table: Think about your loved one’s hobbies and passions.
 Gather some of the key things that were important to your loved one.
 At the entrance to the venue, have the items displayed on a large table.
 Display photos, scrapbooks, and personal items about your loved one.

 Video slideshow: A video slideshow outlining the deceased person's life is can be a meaningful addition to the CoL. Include photos and/or video from all stages of life, if available.
 Consider making copies of the slideshow to hand out to attendees as a keepsake.

 Ask young children to contribute by drawing pictures or helping to find photos, or encouraging guests to sign the book.
 Or guests can write a note on colorful card stock or index cards to the family or share their favorite memory of the person who died.
 These can then be placed in a special memory box or bag and kept for future generations to read.

 Keepsakes: Mementos distributed at celebrations of life (such as seed packets for a gardener) help mourners remember their loved ones after the service is over.

 The steps of planning a CoL are similar to other gatherings that commemorate life events, although emotion will likely loom large as grieving unfolds.
 Though the logistics will likely become complex, try to keep this big picture in mind and the spirit of your loved one in your heart as you move through the planning process.

 Below is the series of steps I recommend for the planning process:

 Decide if the gathering will be small and intimate or wide open to the larger community.
 The service can be as informal as a picnic in a park, or as formal as a wedding.
 Consider any wishes of the deceased, and especially the preferences and finances of family members.

 Determine the function this event will have in the overall funeral process: Will it stand alone or be part of a more traditional funeral?
 If there are other events (a wake, church service, or graveside ceremony, for example), think about how the CoL will meet the needs of mourners.

 Consider cost: Celebrations of Life are typically less expensive and simpler to arrange than a traditional funeral.
 Do-it-yourself CoL’s can be done for almost no cost, or they can be elaborate functions costing many thousands of dollars.

 Decide on a date: CoLs often have the added benefit of being scheduled at a convenient time--even weeks or months after the death.
 Confirm the availability of the desired venue and key participants.
 Remember that a long lead time may be necessary to accommodate any out-of-town guests who must make travel plans.

 Identify a venue: The location will affect the tone, cost, and capacity of your event, as well as the amount of external support and structure provided.
 Venue options include function rooms, funeral homes, beaches, parks, private homes, and public meeting spaces.

 For CoL’s with some formal elements, a printed program is helpful to the guests and makes an excellent keepsake.
 If there will be time set aside for open reminiscing, you may wish to have a designated emcee to keep things on schedule if needed.

 Select speakers: If the event will have a formal speaking portion, identify people who would like to contribute stories, testimonials, or poems.
 Someone close to the deceased may wish to share a brief summary of that person’s life, celebrating pivotal events, important relationships, and special memories.

 Invite guests: You will want to start communicating with attendees as soon as you have settled on the date, time, and place, adjusting the size of the invitation list based on the capacity of the venue and the desired group size.
 A newspaper announcement or Facebook posting can reach a large number of people quickly, although may not be preferred if the event cannot accommodate the public.

 Musical memories: Selecting music that was meaningful to the deceased is a way to honor and recognize them while also evoking memories in attendees.

 Refreshments that reflect a life: Choose food and drinks that were favorites of the deceased--or recreate recipes they loved to make.

-- Theme attire?
+Theme attire?
 If your loved one was fond of a particular musical artist, film, or set of characters you could request that attendees dress in costume.
 Generally, the location (and sometimes the time of day) will drive the dress code.